9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 This function takes a bit of explaining.
 Whereas `fmap` transforms the *values* in an array, `ixmap` transforms the *indices* of an array.
-It\'s a very powerful function that lets us \"slice\" an array however we please.
+It's a very powerful function that lets us "slice" an array however we please.

 The first argument to `ixmap` is the bounds of the new array.
 These bounds can be of a different dimension than the source array.
-In `row`, for example, we\'re extracting a one-dimensional array from a two-dimensional array.
+In `row`, for example, we're extracting a one-dimensional array from a two-dimensional array.

 The second argument is a *projection* function.
 This takes an index from